 Culinary delights: You might not expect it, but Disney World is home to some fantastic, upscale restaurants featuring some of the world’s most renowned chefs.
 From Wolfgang Puck’s Café in Downtown Disney, to Todd English’s bluezoo at the Swan & Dolphin hotel to Cat Cora’s Kouzzina at Disney’s Boardwalk Area, there’s something for every palate.
 There’s even a AAA 5-Diamond restaurant, Victoria and Albert’s, that has a dress code and age requirement.

-Tours and activities: There are countless activities in Disney where you won’t likely find a throng of screaming children and appeal to a more mature audience.
-EPCOT offers a Behind the Seeds tour of their state-of-the-art greenhouses; Disney Hollywood Studios offers an Animation Academy where you can learn to draw iconic characters from animators themselves; and several resorts have their own marinas where you can rent boats of all sizes by the half hour and hour.
+There are countless activities in Disney where you won’t likely find a throng of screaming children and appeal to a more mature audience.
+EPCOT offers a Behind the Seeds tour of their state-of-the-art greenhouses; Animal Kingdom's Wild Africa Trek offers a three-hour safari not far off from the real experience; at Hollywood Studios you can dine with an Imagineer, the creative minds behind the magic; and several resorts have their own marinas where you can rent boats of all sizes by the half hour and hour.